Situation-Complication-Resolution (SCR) Framework: Free PowerPoint Template

 The Situation-Complication-Resolution (SCR) framework is a method for analyzing and solving problems.

-It is often used in business, project management, and decision-making and can be applied to a wide range of problems.
+It is often used in business, project management, and decision-making and can be applied to various problems.

 The SCR framework can be used to structure a narrative in a business story and make it engaging and easy to understand.
 It is a flexible and powerful tool that can be adapted to any problem or situation.